 As a global company, we face exposure to adverse movements in foreign currency exchange rates.
 Our international sales are generally denominated in foreign currencies, and this revenue could be materially affected by currency fluctuations.
-Sales outside the United States were approximately 30% in fiscal 2007 and approximately 29% in fiscal 2006.
-Our primary exposures are to fluctuations in exchange rates for the U.S. dollar versus the Euro and, to a lesser extent, the Australian dollar, British pound sterling, Canadian dollar, Chinese yuan, Indian rupee and Singapore dollar.
+Approximately 36% of our sales were outside the United States in fiscal 2008 and 30% were outside the United States in fiscal 2007.
+Our primary exposures are to fluctuations in exchange rates for the U.S. dollar versus the Euro, and to a lesser extent, the Australian dollar, British pound sterling, Canadian dollar, Chinese yuan, Indian rupee and Singapore dollar.
 Changes in currency exchange rates could adversely affect our reported revenues and require us to reduce our prices to remain competitive in foreign markets, which could also have a material adverse effect on our results of operations.
 Historically, we have periodically reviewed and revised the pricing of our products available to our customers in foreign countries and we have not maintained excess cash balances in foreign accounts.
-To date, we have not hedged our exposure to changes in foreign currency exchange rates and, as a result, could incur unanticipated gains or losses.
+To date, we have not hedged our exposure to changes in foreign currency exchange rates.

-We estimate that a 10% change in foreign exchange rates would impact our reported operating profit by approximately \$1.7 million annually.
+We estimate that a 10% change in all foreign exchange rates would impact our reported operating profit by approximately \$2.3 million annually.
 This sensitivity analysis disregards the possibilities that rates can move in opposite directions and that losses from one geographic area may be offset by gains from another geographic area.

-Consolidated Financial Statements Fiscal Years Ended March 31, 2007, 2006 and 2005 Index to Consolidated Financial Statements
+Consolidated Financial Statements Fiscal Years Ended March 31, 2008, 2007 and 2006 Index to Consolidated Financial Statements

-Report of Independent Registered Public Accounting Firm Consolidated Balance Sheets as of March 31, 2007 and 2006 Consolidated Statements of Operations for the years ended March 31, 2007, 2006 and 2005 Consolidated Statements of Stockholders' Equity (Deficit) for the years ended March 31, 2007, 2006 and 2005 Consolidated Statements of Cash Flows for the years ended March 31, 2007, 2006 and 2005 Notes to Consolidated Financial Statements
+PageReport of Independent Registered Public Accounting Firm47Consolidated Balance Sheets as of March 31, 2008 and 200748Consolidated Statements of Operations for the years ended March 31, 2008, 2007 and 200649Consolidated Statements of Stockholders' Equity (Deficit) for the years ended March 31, 2008, 2007 and 200650Consolidated Statements of Cash Flows for the years ended March 31, 2008, 2007 and 200651Notes to Consolidated Financial Statements52